 The primary goal of tort law is to reimburse injured people for their injuries and losses, to hold those responsible liable, and prevent others from committing harmful acts.
 This occurs when money is paid to the injured person for past and future medical expenses, wage loss, pain and suffering, physical and mental, among other potential categories of damages.

 There are generally three categories of torts: intentional torts, negligence, and strict liability torts.
 Tort law arises from state law – statutes and common law (judge-made law).
 It deals with everything from trucking accidents, to nursing home abuse, and product liability, which we discuss in this next section.

 Product liability is a type of personal injury case that deals specifically with injuries or harm caused by unsafe or defective products.
 Manufacturers and sellers have a legal obligation to sell safe products to the public.

-Like personal injury law in general, there is no federal law that regulates product liability.
+With personal injury law in general, there is no federal law that regulates product liability.
 State laws affect how product liability cases can be determined.

 All the parties along the chain of manufacturing may be held liable for a defective product that causes harm.
 This includes the manufacturer of the parts, the company that assembles the parts, the wholesaler, and the store that sells the defective product.

 Our group has experience dealing with a wide range of item obligation cases, including: